dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Bitcoin: The road to new highs is likely to be littered with short-term run-ups followed by substantial, yet healthy, pullbacks.
 A climb to new heights will not be a steady journey -- it will involve many highs and lows, something that investors must weather through.
 1. Comments by financial institutions such as TD Ameritrade suggest that there remains significant interest in bitcoin as an investment asset rather than as a point-of-sale option.
 1. Bitcoin market cap is ~140bil, gold's market cap is ~7tril.
 Do the math!
+1. Bitcoin, Blockchain, Libra and other potential new payment solutions are shining a light on deficiencies in the system.